syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ![](Axis_images/relationalPrimaryAxisGridLineStyle.png)

-The following code snippet describes how to customize the style of grid lines in secondary axis.
+The following code snippet describes how to customize the style of grid lines in the secondary axis:

 {% tabs %}